Halle Bailey Channels Janet Jackson For Halloween

-Halle Bailey and her boyfriend DDG just gave us the cutest couple’s costume for Halloween and we’re swooning!
+Halle Bailey and her boyfriend DDG just gave us the cutest couple’s costume for Halloween.

-On Sunday, October 29, the songstress took to Instagram to share photos of herself dressed as Janet Jackson from the 1993 film, Poetic Justice.
-To compliment her look, of course DDG was dressed as Tupac from the film and the pair channeled the characters perfectly.
+On Sunday, Oct.
+29, the songstress took to Instagram to share photos of herself dressed as Janet Jackson from the 1993 film, Poetic Justice.
+To complement her look, of course DDG was dressed as Tupac from the film and the pair channeled the characters perfectly.

 The actress’s boo DDG dressed as Tupac’s character Lucky from the same film, rocking a baseball jersey and a backwards hat.